protieusz/Starship-Bubu-01-Prototype-Trackball-Unit/README.md

 As for the trackball support low profile holder, base PER56 encoder part and the ribbed knob please refer to AriaMelon's Kiwano GitHub for her 3DP STL files. https://github.com/Ariamelon/Kiwano/tree/main/3DP

-The trackball/RP2040 module aka the Omega Supreme I use for building the Starship Bubu-01 Prototype is...
+The trackball/RP2040 module aka the Omega Supreme I use for building the Starship Bubu-01 Prototype is from my OmegaSupreme Rev 1 https://github.com/protieusz/OmegaSupreme
+As always print at your own risk and for some reason when I install my PER56 encoder the footprint doesn't quite fit so I had to snip off the 2 black plastic anchors and bent one of the anchors a bit in order to fit in.
+Tight fit but it works.
+The PER56 encoder was somehow flipped as per Sadek of Fingerpunch.
+I don't feel like going back to flip the footprint and re-route again.

 I will upload a build guide soon.